Crown Yachts Miami

 What should you not do at a bachelorette yacht party?

-No glass bottles on deck, no extra guests beyond the booked headcount, no late arrivals, no stilettos on deck, and no oversized bags.
-Listen to the safety briefing at the start.
+No glass bottles on deck, no extra guests beyond the booked headcount, no late arrivals, no heels, no oversized bags, and do not skip the safety briefing at the start of the charter.

 Can you BYOB on a bachelorette yacht in Miami?

 Yes.
 BYOB is allowed.
-Bring cans or plastic only — no glass on deck.
+Cans and plastic only — no glass on deck.
 Soft drinks, water, and ice are already on board.
+Coordinate within the group so nobody doubles up and nobody forgets.

 Related Guides